Table of contents

 - KING ARTHUR FLOUR – King Arthur is an employee-owned company that responsibly sources the wheat for their flours, and it pays off in the taste and quality.
 They have a “never bleached” guarantee, which means their flours don’t have an off taste or unpredictable results that can be caused by bleaching.
 They also carefully calibrate the protein content, which means the flour gives you the same results, every time you bake.

-This also a certified B Corporation that is supporting sustainable agriculture.
+This is a certified B Corporation that is supporting sustainable agriculture.

 GOLD MEDAL UNBLEACHED ALL PURPOSE FLOUR – lower in protein than King Arthur all purpose flour – 10.5 percent protein.
 This is good for baking cookies and pies, since it makes the baked goods more tender.
 The protein content is carefully calibrated so you get consistent results.

-HORIZON DAIRY PRODUCTS – milk, cream and butter.
+HORIZON ORGANIC – milk, cream and butter.
 We think Horizon products taste better than any other dairy products we have tried.
 This is probably because the products are organic and from family farming partners.
-Just as important, Horizon is a certified B corporation that has committed to becoming carbon positive across their entire supply chain by 2025.
-That’s a big commitment, since it’s only a few years away.
-Cows are a big contributor to methane production and therefore climate change, so becoming carbon positive is huge.
+Just as important, Horizon is a certified B corporation that has committed to sustainability.
+Cows are a big contributor to methane production and therefore climate change.
 They are reducing emissions through soil health practices and the management of the cows’ diets and manure.
 And they are helping their family farmer partners boost the energy efficiency of their farms.

 DIAMOND CRYSTAL KOSHER SALT – Salt not only varies greatly in taste and texture, but it measures differently depending on the size and structure of the crystal.
 It’s very important to use the same brand as the original recipe to achieve the same results.